 - Mode 1: Enumerate all addresses: WebRTC MUST use all network interfaces to attempt communication with STUN servers, TURN servers, or peers.
 This will converge on the best media path, and is ideal when media performance is the highest priority, but it discloses the most information. - Mode 2: Default route + associated local addresses: WebRTC MUST follow the kernel routing table rules, which will typically cause media packets to take the same route as the application's HTTP traffic.
-In addition, the private IPv4 and IPv6 addresses associated with the kernel-chosen interface MUST be discovered and provided to the application.
-This ensures that direct connections can still be established in this mode. - Mode 3: Default route only: This is the the same as Mode 2, except that the associated private addresses MUST NOT be provided; the only IP addresses gathered are those discovered via mechanisms like STUN and TURN (on the default route).
-This may cause traffic to hairpin through a NAT, fall back to an application TURN server, or fail altogether, with resulting quality implications. - Mode 4: Force proxy: This is the same as Mode 3, but all WebRTC media traffic is forced through a proxy, if one is configured.
+If an enterprise TURN server is present, the preferred route MUST be through this TURN server.
+Once an interface has been chosen, the private IPv4 and IPv6 addresses associated with this interface MUST be discovered and provided to the application.
+This ensures that direct connections can still be established in this mode.

+- Mode 3: Default route only: This is the the same as Mode 2, except that the associated private addresses MUST NOT be provided; the only IP addresses gathered are those discovered via mechanisms like STUN and TURN (on the default route).
+This may cause traffic to hairpin through a NAT, fall back to an application TURN server, or fail altogether, with resulting quality implications. - Mode 4: Force proxy: This is the same as Mode 3, but when the application's HTTP traffic is sent through a proxy, WebRTC media traffic MUST also be proxied.
 If the proxy does not support UDP (as is the case for all HTTP and most SOCKS [RFC1928] proxies), or the WebRTC implementation does not support UDP proxying, the use of UDP will be disabled, and TCP will be used to send and receive media through the proxy.
 Use of TCP will result in reduced media quality, in addition to any performance considerations associated with sending all WebRTC media through the proxy server.

 Mode 1 MUST only be used when user consent has been provided.
 The details of this consent are left to the implementation; one potential mechanism is to tie this consent to getUserMedia consent.
 Alternatively, implementations can provide a specific mechanism to obtain user consent.